CityofToronto/bdit_data-sources/volumes/vds/readme.md

 Nominally only RESCU detectors according to ITSC `datadivision` table, but also includes various "BlueCity" / "SmartMicro" sensors.
 Approx 700K rows per day from ~200 sensors.
 - RESCU loop/radar detectors
+    - The City's Road Emergency Services Communication Unit (RESCU) tracks and manages traffic volume on expressways and some arterial roads using various technologies.
+General information can be found [here](https://en.wikipedia.org/wiki/Road_Emergency_Services_Communications_Unit).
     - Gardiner, DVP, Lakeshore
     - Allen Rd & Kingston Rd appear in vdsconfig but have no data newer than 2021-11 when this pipeline begins.
     - 20 second reporting interval